DaintyJet/Making-Dos-DDoS-Metasploit-Module-Vulnserver/README.md

 #### deregister_options(...)

-This is a simple way of <a href="https://github.com/rapid7/metasploit-framework/wiki/How-to-use-datastore-options/1ec0c3c29961af66ff2dc3421e7e749a06a07ee4#:~:text=Core%20option-,types,-All%20core%20datastore">removing unused datastore options</a> that are provided by a mixin module.
-It is as simple as doing the following.
+This is a simple way of <a href="https://docs.metasploit.com/docs/development/developing-modules/module-metadata/how-to-use-datastore-options.html#the-deregister_options-method">removing unused datastore options</a> that are provided by mixin modules.
+It is as simple as doing the following:
 ```ruby
 deregister_options('OPT1', 'OPT2', ...)
 ```